 Bronkhorst UK is leader in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-Over time, different types of VA flow meters (also called purge meter) have been developed, usually in response to some specific need.
+VA meters are also called purge meters.
+Over the years, different types of VA flow meters have been developed, usually in response to some specific need.
 Nowadays a purge meter usually consists of a tapered tube, typically made of glass or plastic.
 Inside this tapered tube there is the ‘float’ which is made either of anodized aluminum or a ceramic.
 The ‘float’ is actually a shaped weight that is pushed up by the drag force of the flow and pulled down by gravity.
 The drag force for a given fluid and float cross section is a function of flow speed squared only.

 As for the current century, Bronkhorst developed the MASS-VIEW flow meter series which is the digital high-tech alternative to these traditional VA meters.
 Thanks to today’s digital possibilities, many other advantages arises for many industrial processes and chemical plants.

 A VA meter, whether it is a conventional or a digital one, can be equipped with a built-in needle valve.
 This needle valve enables the user to regulate the flow rate by means of a restriction inside the flow channel.
 As long as the inlet pressure is stable, the subsequent flow will be stable too.
 On the other hand, once pressure conditions are susceptible to change, the flow rate will become equally unstable.
 If this is not desirable, you’ll have to compensate these pressure fluctuations.